An in-depth guide to Paragraph-84(e)

-Are you thinking about building a Paragraph-80 home in the open countryside?
+Are you thinking about building a Paragraph-84(e) home in the open countryside?

 Arrange a 15 minute call back to talk about your planning ideas with Architect Garry Thomas.

-If you are thinking about how to build a paragraph-80 home in the open countryside we have set out below an in-depth guide.
-We focus on some of the most important questions we are often asked at Thomas Studio when working with clients who are interested in bringing about a Paragraph-80 home in the open countryside.
+If you are thinking about how to build a paragraph-84(e) home in the open countryside, or you are struggling to get through the planning system or appeal, we have set out below an in-depth guide.
+We focus on some of the most important questions we are often asked at Thomas Studio when working with clients who are interested in bringing about a Paragraph-84(e) home in the open countryside.

 Is my site isolated in the open countryside?